r-anime/surveysite/README.md

 * Set the environment variables.
 * In `./frontend/`, run `npm run debug`.
 This will build the front-end to `./frontend/dist/` and watch the source code for changes.
 * In the root folder, run `python manage.py runserver` to start up the Django server.
-* By default, Django will server everything at `localhost:8000`.
+* By default, Django will serve everything at `localhost:8000`.

 For debugging with Visual Studio Code, a workspace has been included with debugging configurations set - put all environment variables in an `.env` file in the root folder and run everything with F5.

 #### Deploying

-See our deployment script at `./.github/workflows/deploy.yml` :)
+Install all packages, and perform in arbitrary order:

+* Run Django migrations using `python manage.py migrate`
+* Collect all static files of Django: `python manage.py collectstatic --noinput`
+* Build `./frontend`: `vue-cli-service build` (or `npm run build`)

+Use your favorite server to [deploy the Django application](https://docs.djangoproject.com/en/4.0/howto/deployment/).